gikoluo/us-visa-appointment/readme.md

     2. npm install minimist --save
     3. npm install axios --save
 3. Install Pushover Notifications app from App Store/Google Play if you would like to have push notifications when a date is found
+3. Install Telegram app from App Store/Google Play if you would like to have push notifications when a date is found

 ## Usage